-I wanted to create a super simple hat which could be whipped up in an afternoon, and I love the look of these type hats.
+I wanted to create a super simple hat which could be whipped up in an afternoon, and I love the look of these types of hats.
 I have made a few in the past, but have often been unsuccessful in getting a hat which fits as I want it to.
 So here we have it, I wrote a pattern!
 There are 3 sizes available too: Infant, Child and Adult.

 This pattern is available to purchase as an ad-free PDF on Etsy, LoveCrafts and Ravelry.
 The PDF version includes a lot more detail, pictures and information and is ideal for those who are absolute beginners to crochet.
 The PDF is designed for printing and has a step-by-step guide, and by purchasing you can support me to make more patterns too!